 Ayers Rock Resort lies at the gateway to Uluru - Kata Tjuta National Park, in Australia's Northern Territory.
 The Resort lies hidden from view to those visiting the National Park precinct.
 Everything about the Resort reflects sensitivity to the environment and respect for the area's traditional Aboriginal owners.
 Huge sails provide shade, solar panels generate power and native trees flourish throughout - the Resort is an architectural achievement.

 The Resort provides a variety of accommodation options for every possible taste and budget - from the award winning 5-star Sails in the Desert, and modern Desert Gardens Hotel, to the self contained Emu Walk Apartments, from the quirky The Lost Camel hotel to the authentic Outback Pioneer Hotel & Lodge and the Ayers Rock Campground offering powered campsites and air conditioned cabins.

-Voyages Indigenous Tourism Australia is a subsidiary of the Indigenous Land Corporation (ILC) and operates Voyages Ayers Rock Resort on its behalf.
+Voyages Indigenous Tourism Australia is a subsidiary of the Indigenous Land and Sea Corporation (ILSC) and operates Voyages Ayers Rock Resort on its behalf.